Math Methodology is a three part series on instruction, assessment, and curriculum. Sections contains relevant essays and resources.

 Dyscalculia.org addresses teaching and learning strategies for learners with dyscalculia (math LDs) and dyslexia (reading LDs).
 A diagnostic is available (fee attached), along with special education resources.

-Learners with dyscalculia might benefit from a special calculator called the Dyscalculator.
+Learners with dyscalculia might benefit from a special talking calculator called the Dyscalculator.
 It is designed to assist with arithmetic by offering four different representations of quantities: as digits, as words, graphically, and spoken aloud.
 It can also round numbers.
-This app is designed for iPad, iPhone, or Android.
-Due to support from the Danish Ministry of Education, it is free until July 2013.
+This free app is designed for iPad, iPhone.
+Also see Dyscalculator for Android.

 Learning Disabilities Online contains a series of articles with strategies for teaching mathematics to students with learning disabilities, but those strategies are suitable for use with all students.
 Read how to modify mathematics instruction to promote success and understanding in the areas of mathematical readiness, computation, and problem-solving; how use cooperative learning in the math classroom, and how to break math difficulties down into different types.
 Another article discusses techniques that have been demonstrated to be effective with secondary students who have learning disabilities in mathematics.